About the Specialty Pharmacy

 Specialty medications often require a high amount of support in many different areas, including clinical monitoring, counseling, insurance navigation and financial assistance.
 The UK HealthCare Specialty Pharmacy is designed to improve this process for patients seen within UK HealthCare.

-UK HealthCare Specialty Pharmacy has partnered with many UK clinics to assist in improving the care for patients who require a specialty medication.
-Our dedicated clinical pharmacists work within many clinics to provide counseling and clinical monitoring in person.
-We are also able to counsel and answer questions over the phone 24 hours a day.
+UK HealthCare Specialty Pharmacy has partnered with many UK clinics to assist in improving the care for patients who require a specialty medication and those who require additional support for any medication therapy.
+Our dedicated clinical pharmacists work within many clinics to provide counseling and clinical monitoring in person during your clinic visit.
+We are also able to counsel and answer questions over the phone 24 hours a day, seven days a week.

-Our Access-to-Care Technicians will work with your insurance company to cover your medications, research for financial assistance if your copay requirements are unaffordable, and coordinate the dispensing and refills of your medications.
-Medications will be dispensed from the Kentucky Clinic Pharmacy and can be picked up, delivered to your clinic or mailed to your home free of charge.
+Our Patient Care Coordinators will work with your insurance company to cover your medications, research for financial assistance if your copay requirements are unaffordable, and coordinate the dispensing and refills of your medications.
+Medications will be mailed to your home free of charge, or may be dispensed from the Kentucky Clinic Pharmacy or Turfland Clinic Pharmacy for convenient pick-up.

 UK HealthCare Specialty Pharmacy has pharmacists and technicians dedicated to many areas, including oral chemotherapy, growth disorders, inflammatory bowel disease, hepatitis, multiple sclerosis, osteoporosis, psoriasis, cystic fibrosis, rheumatology and transplant.
 Because they are directly involved in the clinics, our staff have a distinct advantage over external specialty pharmacies: Having access to your health record and health care providers allows us to more efficiently manage these complicated medications.